Select Page

 Consent must be obtained from a patient before treatment is carried out.
 This requires medical practitioners to inform the patient of all the risks.
 If treatment is performed without the patient’s consent (or their family’s consent), or a patient is not fully informed of the risks and something goes wrong, the level of care could be considered substandard.

-Making an A&E negligence claim
+Making an Accident and emergency negligence claim

 There are others ways in which an A&E negligence claim might arise, and this is by no means an exhaustive list.
 A&E departments deal with a vast range of illnesses and injuries, so the clinical nature of your claim will differ to the next persons.